isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 Singapore and Ghana may request for the submission of other relevant documents not listed above to aid their assessment.

+The LOS will have an assurance period of 1 year.
+After the assurance period, Singapore reserves the right to withdraw the LOS if there are changes to Singapore's environmental integrity (EI) requirements that affect the project.
+Changes in EI requirements will be published in [Ghana's Eligibility List section in this website]().

 ##### _Stage B – Design of the proposed mitigation activity_

 The project applicant submits the Project Design Document (PDD) Submission Template to